thomassutter/mmvmvae/README.md

 ## Experiments

+This repository is for all the benchmark dataset experiments: PolyMNIST, bimodal CelebA, and CUB.

+For the Hippocampal neural activity experiment, please see [Hippocampal Neural Activity repository]().

+For the MIMIC-CXR experiments, please seee [MIMIC-CXR repository]()

+# Benchmark Experiments

 To run the PolyMNIST experiment, you can use the following command from the root dir of the repository after having activated the conda environment

 ```